-The SHM Foundation will send you communications if you have given us permission to do so.
-If The SHM Foundation sends you unsolicited emails, the email will enable you to register an opt-out to receiving other emails from us.
+The SHM Foundation will send you communications if you have given us permission to do so..
 If you do not wish to receive messages from The SHM Foundation, please send an email asking that your contact information be removed from The SHM Foundation databases to: firstname.lastname@example.org.

 The SHM Foundation will hold your personal information on our systems as long as is necessary for the relevant service you have requested, or until you inform us that you wish your information to be removed from our databases (see point 6 above).